fallen-icarus/cardano-swaps/README.md

 When a user creates a new swap address, the "creation" is not complete until:

 1. The swap contract is stored as a reference script inside the swap address.
-2. The proper beacon token is minted AND stored in the same utxo as the reference script.
+2. The proper beacon token is minted AND stored in the swap address.

-The use of reference scripts is why the `Swap` redeemer protects against consuming them.
-By storing the beacon with the reference script, the beacon token is also protected by default against accidentally removing them with the UpdatePrice redeemer.
+It is recommended to store the beacon with the reference script but this isn't necessary.
 Once these two steps are completed, the swap address is now easily discoverable by other users.

 Likewise, "closing" a swap position is not complete until: